 The Web Applications Engineer is a member of the Product Strategy team at the American Press Institute.
-This team works at the intersection of journalism and product to help news organizations navigate the needs of being effective digital organizations.
+This team works at the intersection of journalism and product to help news organizations navigate the needs of being effective, successful digital organizations.
 This new role is crucial as API enters a new era, seeking to better address the urgency of the multiple crises in journalism and local news, from the erosion of public trust in the media to the dwindling of business revenue.

 The Engineer supports the technical development of API’s news products.
-The current product portfolio includes the audience data tools Metrics for News and Source Matters, and the Web Applications Engineer will help ensure the tools operate reliably and meet the needs of users, who may be journalists in newsrooms in the United States and other countries.
-The product portfolio may expand in the future, and this position helps link our product roadmap to our strategic goals as we support news organizations who are trying to understand, engage and serve their audiences better.
+The current product portfolio includes the audience data tools Metrics for News and Source Matters, and the Web Applications Engineer will help ensure the tools operate reliably and meet the needs of users, who are journalists in newsrooms in the United States and other countries.
+The product portfolio will expand in the future, and this position helps link our product roadmap to our strategic goals as we support news organizations who are trying to understand, engage and serve their audiences better.

 - Write, debug, and document code for frontend and backend software built on the Laravel PHP framework on a LAMP stack (i.e., Linux, Apache, MySQL, and PHP).